approvals/ApprovalTests.Java/approvaltests/docs/how_to/ShowNullsInJson.md

 <!-- toc -->
 <!-- endToc -->

-By default, `verifyAsJson` will not display `null` fields.
-If you wish to change that behaviour, here is an example on how to do that.
+By default, `verifyAsJson`  method does not display fields with `null` values.
+To modify this behavior and display null fields, follow the example provided below.

 <!-- snippet: CustomGsonBuilderShowingNull -->
 <a id='snippet-customgsonbuildershowingnull'></a>